OpusCapita/react-crudeditor/README.md

               ?type: <string, embedded UI Type (see corresponding "Terminology" section)>,

               /*
-               * Curstom converter which overwrites default converter, if any.
+               * Custom converter which overwrites default converter, if any.
+               *
                * There is a default converter when Field Type is known to CRUID Editor and
                * 1. Component is embedded React Component, or
                * 2. Component is FieldInputComponent and "type" with UI Type is specified.